sagarjaink/apify-mcp-server/.actor/ACTOR.md

 ![Actors-MCP-server](https://raw.githubusercontent.com/apify/actors-mcp-server/refs/heads/master/docs/actors-mcp-server.png)

-With the MCP Tester client you can load Actors dynamically but this is not yet supported by other MCP clients.
+With the MCP Tester client you can load Actors dynamically but this might not be supported by other MCP clients.
-We also plan to add more features, see [Roadmap](#-roadmap-march-2025) for more details.

 # 🔄 What is the Model Context Protocol?